Include-Poetry/Algolia-test/README.md

 [1]: https://github.com/algolia/algoliasearch-jekyll

-This is a fork and a test
+This is a fork and a test!